Devenet/SourceControl/README.md

 ### Requirements

 * The Apache configuration files written on `.htaccess` are for Apache 2.4.
+* PHP 5 >= 5.5.0 or PHP 7 is required (due to the use of `array_column`).
-* The application will have right to write in the `data` folder.
+* The application must have right to write in the `data` folder.
+  (after installing, if no repository are listed, it's because the app couldn't save the data)
 * If you want to send email, be sure your server is well configured.

 ### Source & Setup